 Want to report a vulnerability?
 Need help now?

 Connecting with a community and solving problems together is the future of security.

 We want you to have confidence as you adopt a continuous security strategy.
 We do that by making open source ready for the enterprise.
-Our goal is to help your business remain competitive, flexible, and adaptable while maintaining security and regulatory compliance.
+Our goal is to help your business remain competitive, flexible, and adaptable while maintaining IT security and regulatory compliance.

 Red Hat's unique subscription model gives customers access to a dedicated team of experts who support our technology 24x7.
-Here are just a few of the things we can offer you as part of your open source security solution.
+Here are just a few of the things we can offer you as part of your open source security solutions.

 Trained and certified